-Decoherence Correction Scheme There are three options for the decoherence correction (see 8.7) in SHARC, which can be selected with the decoherence_scheme keyword.
+Decoherence Correction Scheme There are four options for the decoherence correction (see 8.7) in SHARC, which can be selected with the decoherence_scheme keyword.

 With the default decoherence_scheme none, no decoherence correction is applied.
-The energy-difference based decoherence (EDC) scheme of Granucci et al. [105] can be activated with decoherence_scheme edc.
+The energy-difference based decoherence (EDC) scheme of Granucci et al. [116] can be activated with decoherence_scheme edc.
 The keyword decoherence_param can be used to change the relevant parameter α (see 8.7).
-The default is 0.1 Hartree, which is the value recommended by Granucci et al. [105].
-Alternatively, the AFSSH (augmented fewest-switches surface hopping) scheme of Jain et al. [30] can be employed.
+The default is 0.1 Hartree, which is the value recommended by Granucci et al. [116].
+Notice EDC scheme only applies to TSH methods.
+Alternatively, the AFSSH (augmented fewest-switches surface hopping) scheme of Jain et al. [30] can be employed, using decoherence_scheme afssh.
 This scheme does not use any parameters, so the keyword decoherence_param will have no effect.
 Note that in any case, the decoherence correction is applied to the states in the representation chosen with the surf keyword.